|Course set (UE) / Credits (ECTS) / Track / Specialization||Module :Responsible Management and Social Entrepreneurship : 5 ECTS.|

 Society is increasingly prioritizing sustainability and, by extension, expecting sustainable value creation from entrepreneurs.
 In this regard, social businesses, defined as organizations that ‘pursue a social mission while engaging in commercial activities to sustain their operations’ (Battilana and Lee, 2014: 399), operate alongside regular for-profit companies.
 More and more social businesses (or social enterprises) are being created to tackle a series of societal problems with this particular business model, and research in this context is accumulating.
 Researchers have long viewed social businesses from a mainly nonprofit perspective.
 However, although expectations may have changed to some degree, to survive, companies must have a competitive advantage.
 From a human resource perspective and in terms of recruiting talents, the advantage of social businesses may be due to a different prioritization of workplace outcomes compared to regular for-profit enterprises.

-This seminar aims to generate a better understanding of the interactions between social entrepreneurs and their employees against the background of workplace outcomes that go beyond task and job performances.
-By focusing on social entrepreneurs’ leadership (development), interpersonal relationships and well-being at the workplace will be investigated in-depth.
-In the seminar, we combine practical issues and thinking from the field of social businesses with a strong research focus.
-Insights will be gained by empirical data collection (e.g., semi-structured interviews conducted by the students), which are then shared among the participants and analyzed in groups.
+This lecture aims to generate a better understanding of the interactions between social entrepreneurs and their employees against the backdrop of a responsible management that goes beyond task, job, and financial performances.
+By focusing on social entrepreneurs’ social identiy, their virtues, moral leadership approaches, specifics of tension management, and threaths of mission-drifts, we dig deep into interpersonal interactions and actual leader behaviors to uncover facets that benefit the flourishing of a 'humane' entrpreneurship and responsible management of social enterprises.
+In the lecture, we combine practical issues and thinking from the field of social businesses with a strong research focus.
+Insights will be gained by empirical data analyses (e.g., semi-structured interviews that have already been conducted) that focus on issues regarding moral leadership and threats of mission-drifts.

 - Identify the constituents and characteristics of social enterprises